 Directed reading in an area of Museum Studies in which there is no particular course in the Museum Studies program or in cooperating departments but in which there is a member of the graduate faculty competent and willing to direct a program study.
 Prerequisite: Consent of instructor.
 IND.

 MUSE 799.
 Museum Apprenticeship.
 1-6 Hours.

 Provides directed, practical experience in research, collection, care, and management, public education, and exhibits with emphasis to suit the particular requirements of each student.
+Graded on a satisfactory/unsatisfactory basis.
 (Same as AMS 799, ANTH 799, BIOL 799, GEOL 723, and HIST 799.)
-FLD.
+INT.